helehex/infrared/README.md

 ## package layout:

 - infrared.hybrid
-  - Complex types.
+  - Hyplex, Complex, and Paraplex types.
 Each with Int, Float, and SIMD variants.

 ## hybrid example: